packpack/packpack/README.md

 To override some PackPack rules, create a file named `.packpack.yml` at the root directory of your git repository.
-PackPack will load this file and override system-wide configuration options and rules from [config.yml][config.yml].
+PackPack will load this file to override system-wide configuration options and rules from [config.yml][config.yml].

 For example, to use a custom versioning for your project, create